emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 Revel: data came from [https://sites.google.com/site/revelgenomics/downloads](https://sites.google.com/site/revelgenomics/downloads)
 Cadd: data came from [https://cadd.gs.washington.edu/](https://cadd.gs.washington.edu/)

-## Reference data used by this pipeline that needs to be download from public sites because it is not included
+## Reference data used by this pipeline that needs to be downloaded from public sites because it is not included in this repository
 The following large reference data are not provided with this pipeline, and are used by the pipeline to annotate variants.
 They need to be downloaded as specific below.